FAFSA - Free Application for Federal Student Aid

 JJC Foundation Scholarship for Outstanding Graduates of District High Schools.
-This merit scholarship is for tuition and fees for the academic year, up to a maximum of $3,200 for the 2019-2020 school year.
+This merit scholarship is for tuition and fees for the academic year.
 This scholarship is based on a minimum GPA of 3.25 / 4pt. scale, and a minimum score of 1070 on the SAT OR a minimum 21 on the ACT.
 After registering at www.jjc.edu students may apply on JJC's AwardSpring site for this scholarship.
 Students must send a transcript and a signed counselor form.
+Many other types of JJC scholarships are also available.

 Connect to YOUR FUTURE program